syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 Enable the following options to bypass the CSP issues and Click Save button to apply the changes.

 * Allow site for font-src
 * Allow site for style-src

 ![CSP trusted sites](../images/CSP-trusted-sites.png)

 ## Creating data model for appointment

-To begin, navigate to the Object Manager in Salesforce and select Create followed by `Custom Object`.
+To begin, navigate to the Object Manager in salesforce and select Create followed by `Custom Object`.

 ![Salesforce Object manager](../images/Salesforce-object-manager.png)